Lise de Baissac: First mission

-On the night of 25 September 1942 (the night after their parachute drop was aborted due to the signals in the drop zone being incorrect), de Baissac ("Odile") and Andrée Borrel ("Denise") became the first female SOE agents to be parachuted into occupied France (Yvonne Rudellat had arrived by boat two months earlier).
+On the night of 24 September 1942 (the night after their parachute drop was aborted due to the signals in the drop zone being incorrect), de Baissac ("Odile") and Andrée Borrel ("Denise") left England in a RAF Whitley and became the first female SOE agents to parachute into German-occupied France early on the morning of 25 September.
+(Yvonne Rudellat had arrived by boat two months earlier.)
 On the eve of her departure, she was taken for dinner by Colonel Maurice Buckmaster and seen off from RAF Tempsford in a Whitley bomber.
-Borrel was the first to drop, with de Baissac following in quick succession, landing in the village of Bois Renard near the town of Mer.
+Borrel was the first to drop, with de Baissac following, landing in Bois-Renard in the village of Saint-Laurent-Nouan.
 They were met by Resistance leader Pierre Culioli.
 Borrel departed for Paris to work for the Prosper network of Francis Suttill.
 De Baissac went to Poitiers.

 De Baissac's role was as a courier and liaison officer for her brother Claude's Scientist network in Bordeaux, communicating with the Prosper (or Physician) network in Paris and with the Bricklayer network of fellow Mauritian France Antelme in Tours.
 Her mission was "to form a new circuit and to provide a centre where agents could go with complete security for material help and information on local details" and to organise the pick-up of arms drops from the UK to assist the French resistance.
 Her one-woman network was called "Artist."
 De Baissac used a number of code names (including "Odile", "Irene", "Marguerite" and "Adele").
 Her cover story was that she was a poor widow from Paris, Madame Irene Brisse, seeking refuge from the tension of life and avoiding the food shortages of the capital.
 She moved into an apartment on a busy street near the Gestapo headquarters in Poitiers and often exchanged greetings with the Gestapo chief, Herr Grabowski.